-Meet face-to-face with the Drosophila research community at TAGC 2020!
-The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, build community, and recruit newcomers to the field.
-Catch up with colleagues at the opening night Drosophila mixer and at designated community meeting spots throughout the meeting.
-We’ll make it easy to spot Drosophila people and posters via signage and badges.
-When it comes to attending talks, you won’t be forced to choose between Drosophila and your favorite topic; Community Sessions and Thematic Sessions are held at different times, so there will be no need to miss out.
+Connect with the Drosophila research community at TAGC Online!
+The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, and build community.
+Hear the latest at the Drosophila Community Sessions and Poster Sessions.
+When it comes to attending virtual talks, you won’t be forced to choose between Drosophila and your favorite topic; Community Sessions and Thematic Sessions are held at different times, so there will be no need to miss out.

 Don’t miss the Annual Drosophila Research Conference!

 Do you normally attend the Annual Drosophila Research Conference?
-TAGC incorporates this meeting for 2020, so if you miss TAGC you will miss your regular community meeting.
-Be sure to submit by December 13, 2019 to be considered for a talk in either the Drosophila Sessions or the Thematic Sessions.
+TAGC incorporates this meeting for 2020, so if you miss TAGC Online you will miss your regular community meeting.

 What’s the hashtag?